Sony A6500 vs Canon 1D X Mark II

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A6500 and the 1DX Mark II are recent models that feature in their makers' current product line-up.
+Both the A6500 and the 1DX Mark II are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the A6500 followed on from the Sony A6300.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Canon websites.

 Review summary: Sony A6500 vs Canon 1D X Mark II